-- (iv) Policies and procedures related to the appointment and dismissal of Executive Management, and to the nomination of candidates for Director and Auditor, by the Board of Directors Policies and procedures for the nomination and appointment of Directors, etc. is provided for in our Officer Regulations.
+- (3) Policies and procedures related to how the Board of Directors calculates compensation for Executive Management and Directors - Please refer II.
+1 [Director Compensation] "Disclosure of Policy on Determining Compensation Amounts and Calculation Methods" of this report. - (4) Policies and procedures related to the appointment and dismissal of Executive Management, and to the nomination of candidates for Director and Auditor, by the Board of Directors Policies and procedures for the nomination and appointment of Directors, etc. is provided for in our Officer Regulations.
 Candidates for Director and Auditor are required to possess high levels of honesty and ethical standards, be of good health in mind and body, and possess the expertise and skillsets required to objectively evaluate our Company's management; they are selected by the Board of Directors.
-Candidates for Auditor are selected with the approval of the Board of Auditors. - (v) Explanations regarding individual appointments and dismissals of Executive Management, and regarding individual nominations of candidates for Director or Auditor, made by the Board of Directors in compliance with (iv) above.
-At present, we disclose reasons for nominating and appointing Directors and Auditors via our Notices of Annual General Meeting of Shareholders and via our Corporate Governance Reports.
+Candidates for Auditor are selected with the approval of the Board of Auditors. - (5) Explanations regarding individual appointments and dismissals of Executive Management, and regarding individual nominations of candidates for Director or Auditor, made by the Board of Directors in compliance with (iv) above. - At present, we disclose reasons for nominating and appointing Directors and Auditors via our Notices of Annual General Meeting of Shareholders and via our Corporate Governance Reports.